alamin-karno/sticky-bottom-cart-bar/readme.txt

 == Screenshots ==

-1. Sticky Add to Cart and Buy Now bar displayed on a single product page
+1. Sticky Add to Cart and Buy Now bar displayed on a single product page (Desktop View)
+2. Sticky Add to Cart and Buy Now bar displayed on a single product page (Mobile View)

 == Changelog ==

-= 1.2.0 - 2024-07-27 =
+= 1.2.0 - 2025-05-21 =
 * Added: Nonce security for AJAX add-to-cart and buy-now operations.
 * Added: Error handling and user feedback for AJAX failures.
 * Added: Full internationalization support (translation readiness for all user-facing strings).